Local and online resources

 Find resources for medical services, legal help, affordable housing and many other services.
 To learn more, visit www.findhelpphx.org/.

 Search for low and no-cost services like food, job training, housing and more.

 Using the search box will take you to an external site to search for resources.
-For info about MCC of AZ services and provider network, call Member Services at 800-424-5891 (TTY 711).
+For information about MCC of AZ services and our provider network, call Member Services at 800-424-5891 (TTY 711).